apjanke/octfiles-101/README.md

 You can read the guide online at https://apjanke.github.io/octfiles-101/.

+Don't read the guide just by clicking on page links here in the GitHub repo view!
+Some stuff won't work correctly and you won't be able to see things like the code examples.

 # About this project

 This is just something I threw together after I had to do a bit of oct-file